syngit-org/syngit/README.md

 The configmap has been applied on the cluster and it has been pushed on the remote git repository as well!

+## Advanced questions

+**I use an automatic reconciliation with my CD tool, do I really need to use syngit?**

+Using the `CommitApply` mode, the automatic reconciliation will not have any effect since the changes made on the cluster are pushed on the remote git repository.
+It is better to let it enabled and consider syngit to be a transparent tool.

+**What if the connection with my git repository does not work?**

+As explained [here](https://github.com/syngit-org/syngit/wiki/Contribute), by default, the webhook logic will first try to commit & push and then apply the changes to the cluster.
+If, for any reason, the resource has not been pushed, the resource will not be applied.
+Therefore, the GitOps philosophy is not broken.

 ## Wiki

-The [wiki](https://github.com/syngit/syngit/wiki) contains all the information needed!
+The [wiki](https://github.com/syngit-org/syngit/wiki) contains all the information needed!

 ## Contribute

-Please refer to the [Contribute](https://github.com/syngit/syngit/wiki/Contribute) page of the wiki.
+Please refer to the [Contribute](https://github.com/syngit-org/syngit/wiki/Contribute) page of the wiki.

 ## Roadmap

-Please refer to the [Roadmap](https://github.com/syngit/syngit/wiki/Roadmap) page of the wiki.
+Please refer to the [Roadmap](https://github.com/syngit-org/syngit/wiki/Roadmap) page of the wiki.

 ## License